CityofSantaMonica/mds-provider/initdb/README.md

 ### Reset the database

-Tears down the MDS database and then runs `initdb.sh`.
-Ensure there are no active connections before running.
+Tears down the MDS database and then re-initializes.

 ```
 $ docker-compose run initdb bin/reset.sh